carloshs1994/bookstore-react-redux/README.md

 # Bookstore

 > This is an app to store your books.
 It was created using React and Redux.
 Styled using SASS.
-Hope you like it!

 ## Built With